 Moreover, you’re persistent.
 If you’re sitting the GAMSAT again, then it is likely that you are a diligent worker.
 Sure, you might feel like you didn’t try hard enough the first time.
 Or you might be dreading the prospect of doing it all again.
 But even just deciding to sit the GAMSAT again shows that you’re dedicated.
 Use that to encourage yourself to study harder and to study better, which brings me to my next point…

 Study better?
 That sounds easier said than done.
 But really, if you’re wise enough to reflect on what brought you down the last time you sat the GAMSAT, you’ll be at a great advantage when sitting the exam again.

 This can be hard.
 Obviously, you don’t get to look over your previous exam and see which questions really defeated you.
-However, you do have the scores you received in each section, and hopefully if you’ve done (or will do) some practice exams you can use those to identify areas of weakness.
-Once you’ve made a list of all the areas you weren’t so great in, you can dedicate more time in your plan to really address why you didn’t get them right the first time.
+However, you do have the scores you received in each section, and hopefully if you’ve done (or will do) some practice exams, you can use those to identify areas of weakness.
+You may also remember if there were certain questions or topics that stumped you during previous attempts.
+Once you’ve made a list of all the areas you weren’t so great in, you can dedicate more time in your plan to address why you didn’t get them right the first time.

 Of course, if you’re sitting the GAMSAT again, it doesn’t mean you should neglect whole areas of study that you think you smashed in the past.
-However, you do have the advantage of knowing these areas that you may need to spend some extra time on.
-It might even be worth getting some advice from someone who has sat the GAMSAT before who did well in the sections you flunked, and see how they might have done things differently.
+However, you do have the advantage of knowing that you can spend less time on these areas, so that you can spend more time on areas that you struggled with.
+It might even be worth getting some advice from someone who has sat the GAMSAT before who did well in the sections you flunked and see how they might have done things differently.

 Once you’ve identified the parts of the GAMSAT that you struggled with (and don’t worry if this means most of the exam!), you can start making a study plan.